Vyral/klaus-team/_posts/2024-10-13-Golf-Cars-The-Arizona-Neighborhood-Ride.md

 ---
 {% include youtube.html %}

 In this episode of the State 48 Homeowner Podcast, we explore the growing trend of golf cars in Arizona communities.
 Golf cars have become a popular mode of transportation beyond the golf course, with more people using them in neighborhoods like Adora Trails, Eastmark, Sunland Village East, and Morrison Ranch.
-Whether you're considering buying one for daily use or for fun, this video covers everything you need to know!
+Whether you’re considering buying one for daily use or for fun, this video covers everything you need to know!

 Join host Scott Kooiman as he chats with special guests Todd Crouch, owner of Custom Golf Cars, and Rich Milburn from the Klaus Team.
 We discuss the pros and cons of owning a golf car, essential maintenance tips, and etiquette rules for golf car drivers.
 Plus, we dive into three important things to consider before buying a golf car, so you can make the best decision for your lifestyle.